Session Templates

 - If still flagged incorrectly, verify all special characters are escaped

-- The session name pattern is too specific
+Session name pattern is too specific or contains errors

 Solution: